Skip to content

 How to Get Involved

-The Committee normally meets online.
+The Committee meets fourth Tuesday of the month online.
 Zoom ID 815 5183 4935, passcode 521429.

 Please contact the CFT Committee at cft@ottawaaa.org for more information.